This is a very common Fantasy-genre trope. It's a way of explaining away various others, such as Joker Immunity, Failure Is the Only Option, etc.

 Basically, Good and Evil are unionized, and have rules they must follow.
 These rules are usually towards overall self-preservation; no one side is allowed to "win" too much, and the Big Good and Big Bad restrict their fighting to a Divine Chessboard rather than going at it in person.

 Further, only Good seems to ever care about actually respecting the balance, while Evil almost never holds back.
 This can be especially problematic if Evil Only Has to Win Once to badly upset the balance.
 However, the penalty for this is usually permission for the hero to finally kill the villain.
 Occasionally it's reversed with a "Good" Well-Intentioned Extremist and "Bad" Anti-Villain or Villain Protagonist, invoking Light Is Not Good.
 In extreme cases, both the Good and Evil sides are bad and the protagonists form a third party trying to stop either side from taking over.
 The irony though is that the writers don't seem to recognize that "good" guys who don't do good things aren't good any more, but rather villains with good publicity.
+If the "good" guys are Well-Intentioned Extremists then it is a little more believable because they are doing good things but they are doing so by doing something wrong.

 Good may be portrayed as being intrinsically weaker than the "unbalancing" forces of Evil, implying that maintaining the Balance is the best outcome it can even hope for.
 Which makes the struggle not functionally different from standard Good Vs Evil fare, just with the word "balance" mentioned a lot.